strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 What you see once you login will depend upon what roles you have been assigned.

-See :ref:`roles` for more information.
+Please refer to :ref:`roles` for more information.

 .. _getting-started-faqs: